-This CONTINUING DISCLOSURE AGREEMENT, dated as of September 11, 2024 (the "Disclosure Agreement"), is executed and delivered by Loudoun County, Virginia (the "County"), in connection with the issuance by the Economic Development Authority of Loudoun County, Virginia (the "Authority") of its \$11,840,000 Public Facility Revenue Refunding Bonds, Series 2024C (Loudoun County Public Facilities Project) (collectively, the "Bonds"), for the benefit of the County.
+This CONTINUING DISCLOSURE AGREEMENT, dated as of September 10, 2024 (the "Disclosure Agreement"), is executed and delivered by Loudoun County, Virginia (the "County"), in connection with the issuance by the County of its General Obligation Refunding Bonds, Series 2024B (the "Bonds").
 The County hereby covenants and agrees as follows:

-Section 1.
+- Section 1.
 Purpose.
-This Disclosure Agreement is being executed and delivered by the County for the benefit of Wells Fargo Bank, National Association (the "Underwriter") and the holders and beneficial owners of the Bonds, in order to assist the Underwriter in complying with the provisions of Section (b)(5)(i) of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission ("SEC") by providing certain annual financial information and material event notices required by the Rule (collectively, "Continuing Disclosure").

-- Section 2.
-Annual Disclosure. (a) The County shall provide annually financial information and operating data in accordance with the provisions of Section (b)(5)(i) of the Rule as follows: - (i) audited financial statements of the County, prepared in accordance with generally accepted accounting principles; and - (ii) the operating data with respect to the County of the type described in the section entitled "Operating Data" of Appendix A to the Official Statement dated August 29, 2024 relating to the Bonds (the "Official Statement").
+This Disclosure Agreement is being executed and delivered by the County for the benefit of the holders and beneficial owners of the Bonds, in order to assist the underwriter, BNY Mellon Capital Markets, LLC (the "Underwriter"), in complying with the provisions of Section (b)(5)(i) of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission ("SEC") by providing certain annual financial information and event notices required by the Rule (collectively, "Continuing Disclosure"). - Section 2.
+Annual Disclosure. (a) The County shall provide annually financial information and operating data in accordance with the provisions of Section (b)(5)(i) of the Rule as follows: - (i) audited financial statements of the County, prepared in accordance with generally accepted accounting principles; and - (ii) the operating data with respect to the County of the type described in the subsection of the County's Official Statement entitled "Operating Data."